pchaberski/cars/documentation/2_project_description.md

 ![Example images from Stanford Cars Dataset](img/21_1_stanford_cars_examples.png "Example images from Stanford Cars Dataset")

-The dataset contains 16,185 images of 196 classes of car models (precisely, class contains the information about make, model and production year).
+The dataset contains 16,185 images of 196 classes of car models (precisely, class label contains information about make, model and production year of a car).
 Dataset has been splitted with stratification into two parts:

 - 8,144 images as a training set
 - 8,041 images as a test set